 No two facilities are the same.
-But all too often labs and other non-medical facilities are urged to invest in expensive, often cumbersome, medical-grade lab sterilizers.
-These units are great at doing things few labs need, and terrible at completing routine lab sterilization tasks.
+But all too often labs and other non-medical facilities are urged to invest in expensive, sometimes cumbersome, medical-grade lab sterilizers.
+These units are perfect in a hospital setting, but less than ideal for routine lab sterilization tasks.

 Four Key Questions for Laboratory Autoclave Buyers

-Here are four essential questions lab sterilizer buyers need to ask themselves while doing their preliminary research:
+Here are four essential questions to ask while considering steam sterilizer options:

 1) What Are My Tasks?

 Consider load size, load type, and load frequency.
 Medical-grade autoclaves are optimized for 24/7/365 use, processing flat trays of surgical instruments and red-bag waste in rectangular loading cassettes.
 Optimizing for this narrow set of tasks demands a number of design tradeoffs.
 The result is medical-grade units that are highly resource consumptive (even when sitting idle), with a demanding maintenance schedule and limited control system.

 Many labs resort to using a slant rack in order to force their tall flasks, fermentors, and bioreactors into a front-loading lab autoclave.
 This is an inefficient (and expensive) solution.
 If you process many tall containers and large waste loads, consider a top-loading lab sterilizer.
 These are Priorclave’s #1 sellers worldwide, owing to their efficiency and excellent price.